HongboZhang-z3d/iProphIT-Inducible-Prophage-Identification-Tool---FAFU/README.md

 ## Notes
 - Input can accept genome files in formats such as `.fasta`, `.fa`, `.fna`, etc.
-- No need to worry about enabling GPU mode. iProphIT will automatically use the GPU if available, as long as you have installed a `PyTorch` version with CUDA support.
+- iProphIT will automatically use the GPU if available, as long as you have installed a `PyTorch` version with CUDA support.
 ## Copyright
 Hongbo Zhang, Chen Liu, Hanpeng Liao, Fujian Provincial Key Laboratory of Soil Environmental Health and Regulation, College of Resources and Environment, Fujian Agriculture and Forestry University, Fuzhou, 350002, China.